mwangizack/landing-page/README.md

 # Description
-A simple static landing page built with HTML and CSS only.
-It employs a responsive design using flexbox.
+A simple responsive landing page built with HTML and CSS only.
+The responsive design is implemented using css flexbox.